wahid581-git/trend-devops-project/README.md

 ## Project Overview

-This project demonstrates a complete DevOps workflow by deploying the Trend application on AWS using Docker, Jenkins, Kubernetes (EKS), and Terraform.
+This project demonstrates a complete DevOps workflow by deploying the Trend application on AWS using Docker, Jenkins, Kubernetes (EKS) .

 ## Technologies Used